Cannabidiol: Pharmacodynamics

 Cannabidiol may be an antagonist of GPR55, a G protein-coupled receptor and putative non-homologous CB_{3} cannabinoid receptor shown by in vitro studies to be widely distributed in the brain.
 Cannabidiol may interact with various neurotransmitters, such as serotonin, dopamine, and GABA.

 As of 2024, the cellular effects and mechanisms of cannabidiol in vivo are unknown, as research to date has been inconclusive and based on laboratory studies.
 The anticonvulsant effects provided by cannabidiol (Epidiolex) in people with certain forms of epilepsy do not appear to involve cannabinoid receptors.
 A possible mechanism for the effects of cannabidiol on seizures is by affecting the neuronal movement of calcium in brain structures involved in the excessive electrical activity of seizures.

 Pharmacokinetics

-The oral bioavailability of cannabidiol is approximately 6% in fasting state and 36.5—57.3% in fed-state in humans, while its bioavailability via inhalation is 11 to 45% (mean 31%).
+The oral bioavailability of cannabidiol is approximately 6% in fasting state and 36.5–57.3% in fed-state in humans, while its bioavailability via inhalation is 11–45% (mean 31%).
 The oral bioavailability of cannabidiol varies based on several factors such as formulation, dose, and food intake.
-The sublingual bioavailability of cannabidiol is approximately 12 to 35%.
-The elimination half-life of cannabidiol in blood is 56 to 61 hours after oral doses twice per day over 7 days.
-Based on the pharmacokinetic analysis of long-term dosing of cannabidiol in humans, the terminal elimination half-life is estimated to be >134 h.
+The sublingual bioavailability of cannabidiol is approximately 12–35%.
+The elimination half-life of cannabidiol in blood is 56–61 hours after oral doses twice per day over 7 days.
+Based on the pharmacokinetic analysis of long-term dosing of cannabidiol in humans, the terminal elimination half-life is estimated to be >134 hours.
 Cannabidiol is metabolized in the liver as well as in the intestines by cytochrome P450 enzymes.